-- 1. The purpose of the study programme is the following: - to provide academic education within the context of the Maastricht University educational concept and its distinct profile; - to provide for the acquisition of specialised knowledge, skills and insight in the field of psychology, specifically in the fields of Cognitive or Biological Psychology; - to deepen a student's specific knowledge for a particular field of study related to the Master's specialisation; - to help students prepare for a possible further programme of study in scientific research and, if applicable, clinical practice.
-In combination with the bachelor's degree in Psychology, the study programme must see to the preparation for a career in the field of Cognitive or Biological Psychology. - 2.
-There are sufficient elements in the study programme to enhance the further development of the academic formation of the student, in particular with regard to: - thinking and acting independently and scientifically; - communicating scientifically in English; - applying specialised scientific knowledge in a broader social context. - 3.
-Areas of Specialisation in the Master's Study Programme: - a.
-Applied Cognitive Psychology: - Health and Social Psychology - Legal Psychology - Work & Organisational Psychology - b.
-Biological Psychology: - Developmental Psychology - Neuropsychology - Cognitive Neuroscience
+- 1. The purpose of the study programme is the following: - to provide academic education within the context of the Maastricht University educational concept and its distinct profile; - to provide for the acquisition of specialised knowledge, skills and insight in the field of psychology; - to deepen a student's specific knowledge of a particular field of study related to the specific Master's specialisation in which the student is enrolled; - to help students prepare for a possible further programme of study in scientific research and, if applicable, clinical practice. - 2.
+There are sufficient elements in the study programme to enhance the further development of the academic formation of the student, in particular with regard to: - · thinking and acting independently and scientifically; - · communicating scientifically in English; - applying specialised scientific knowledge in a broader social context. - 3.
+Areas of specialisation in the study Programme: - Health and Social Psychology - Legal Psychology - Work & Organisational Psychology - Developmental Psychology - Neuropsychology - Cognitive Neuroscience

-Intended Learning Outcomes (ILOs) of the Master's Programme Level Content/orientation Dublin descriptors ILOs based on domain-specific reference framework and EFPA Knowledge and understanding ILO 1: Knowledge of theories, processes, interventions, instruments and assessment methods in the field.
-Applying knowledge and understanding ILO 2: Ability to apply theories, interventions, instruments and assessment methods to practices in the field.
+Intended Learning Outcomes (ILOs) of the Master's Programme Level Content/orientation Dublin descriptors ILOs based on domain-specific reference framework and EFPA Knowledge and understanding ILO 1: Knowledge of theories, processes, interventions, instruments and assessment methods in the field of one's specialisation.
+Applying knowledge and understanding ILO 2: Ability to apply theories, interventions, instruments and assessment methods to practices in the field of one's specialisation.
 ILO 3: Ability to write an original and feasible research question and proposal.
-ILO 4: Ability to design and conduct sound scientific research in the field (incl. the selection and application of appropriate research methods and statistics).
-Making judgements ILO 5: Ability to critically judge research questions and experimental design account the ethical responsibilities in research.
-ILO 6: Ability to critically analyse, assess, evaluate, interpret, and synthesis methods, research data, theories and publications in the field.
-ILO 7: Ability to relate findings to the existing literature and formulate real judgements on the implications and importance of research output.
-Communication ILO 8: Ability to effectively communicate in English - in writing and orally (group discussions and presentations) - on field-related topics.
+ILO 4: Ability to design and conduct sound scientific research in the field of one's specialisation (incl. the selection and application of appropriate research methods and statistics).
+Making judgements ILO 5: Ability to critically judge research questions and experimental designs.
+ILO 6: Ability to critically assess, evaluate and interpret theories and publications in the field of one's specialisation.
+ILO 7: Ability to formulate realistic judgements on the implications and importance of research findings and relate them to the existing literature.
+Communication ILO 8: Ability to effectively communicate in English - using a wide range of media tools - on field-related topics.
 ILO 9: Ability to write scientific reports in the form of a practical report, master's thesis and/or scientific publication according to the scientific standards.
 ILO 10: Ability to communicate scientific theories and empirical findings in an understandable way to both professionals (experts and non-experts) and to lay people (incl. clients).
-Learning skills ILO 11: Ability to reflect on one's own professional behaviour (incl. ethical standards) and development.
+Learning skills ILO 11: Ability to reflect on one's own professional behaviour and development.
 ILO 12: Ability to work in a research setting and/or in an applied/clinical setting.
 ILO 13: Ability to work in an international team.
-ILO 14: Ability to read, understand, integrate and critically reflect on research papers, professional reports and new developments.
+ILO 14: Ability to identify gaps in one's own knowledge and abilities and develop an individual learning plan accordingly.
+ILO 15: Ability to understand, reflect upon and act according to the ethical standards of research and practice in the field.